microsoft/WhatTheHack/999-SAPonAzure/Student/02-Azure-Monitor.md

 - Deploy Azure Monitor for SAP resource from Azure Portal.
 	- This should be done by searching "Azure Monitor for SAP" as a service under the search option on Azure Portal.
 - Create provider for SAP Netweaver
-- Create & configure SAP HANA & Netweaver providers (the docs are your friend!).
+- Create & configure OS, SAP HANA, & Netweaver providers (the docs are your friend!).

 - Review availability of Monitoring stats in the Log Analytics workspace.
 	- Hint: Select the Log Workspace that was used while enabling VM Insights and attach it to Azure Monitor for SAP.